ucb-ist-drupal/ucberkeley_cas-7/README.txt

 TABLE OF CONTENTS
 -----------------
 1. Purpose
+2. Registration
-2. Requirements
+3. Requirements
-3. Installing
+4. Installing
-4. Uninstalling
+5. Uninstalling
-5. Configuration Details
+6. Configuration Details
-6. Launching your site (Important)
+7. Launching your site (Important)
-7. Authors
+8. Authors

 ***** IMPORTANT ******
 This was adapted from the 6.x README.
 There may be some D6-specific